olxbr/quality-gate-action/README.md

 #### `sonar_token`
 The Sonar token is used to collect code quality data via the Sonar API.
 You can generate a new token in your Sonar account.

+#### `sonar_check_timeout` (default: 60)
+Sonar check timeout in minutes.
+If the timeout is reached, the action will not fail, but the result will be shown as a warning.

 #### `docs_url` (default: "")
 Documentation URL to use in the report.